shaikhAbuzar/DataDashboard/readme.md

 $ fastapi dev api/main.py
 ```

-7. After the API server has been inserted and open a new terminal and navigate till the `TrueBeacon` directory (the path where you have cloned this repo).
+7. After the API server has been inserted and open a new terminal and navigate till the `DataDashboard` directory (the path where you have cloned this repo).
 Once inside the repo activate the virtual environment as mentioned in the second command of `Step 3`, after that run the following command to run the streamlit dashboard.
 ```bash
 $ streamlit run dashboard/dashboard.py
 ```